NORMAN REICH, Club Coordinator

 Appointed Member Bios

-Greetings Everyone!
-I joined the club in 2022 after meeting an enthusiastic gaggle of DC Front Runners upon finishing the Cherry Blossom Festival 10 Miler!
-The community was immediately friendly, charismatic, and supportive.
-I felt right at home on my first day running with them.
-With their support, I was able to complete my first marathon this Fall and am looking forward to many more events with the DC Front Runners!
-I have been a die-hard Clemson Football fan since 2007, and look forward to bringing that same passion and sense of community with me to this role!
+Michael joined the club in 2022 after meeting an enthusiastic gaggle of DC Front Runners upon finishing the Cherry Blossom Festival 10 Miler!
+After the first day of running with the group, he felt right at home because of the DCFR community's charisma, talent, and support.
+With their support, he was able to complete his first marathon in the Fall of 2022 and is looking forward to many more events with the DC Front Runners!
+Michael has been a die-hard Clemson Football fan since 2007, and looks forward to bringing that same passion and sense of community with him to this role!

 I joined DC Front Runners in Fall of 2017 after finishing graduate school.
 I am so grateful for DCFR for giving me a community of friends and a type of exercise that I actually enjoy.
 This is my first time taking a position on the DCFR board and I am excited to help promote the club’s activities through social media.